-While new methods keep increasing the accuracy and the scope of the automated checking algorithms, two main problems prevent their adoption in fact-checking organizations.
-First, even on the corpora of claims that are available in the literature, their effectiveness is not high enough to allow automatic decisions.
-Second, most claims in the public realm are more complex, such as claims that COVID-19 vaccines have been developed too quickly and are still experimental\footnote{\url{https://fullfact.org/online/covid-19-survival-rate-less-998/}}.
-To check these claims, fact-checkers might need to interview experts, collaborate with other fact-checkers, understand the context and framing of claims, track down and verify multiple sources and pieces of evidence --- all of which require human levels of intelligence.
-The general verification of arbitrary claims requires a deep understanding of the real world that currently eludes AI.
-Indeed, most methods are designed to assist fact-checkers in their work with suggestions and assume that a human user will assess the verification output before assigning a true/false label to the given content.
+To verify such claims, fact-checkers might need to interview experts, to collaborate with other fact-checkers, to understand the context and the framing of the claims, to track down and to verify multiple sources and pieces of evidence --- all of which require human-levels intelligence.
+The general verification of arbitrary claims requires deep understanding of the real world that currently eludes AI.
+Indeed, most methods are designed to assist fact-checkers in their work with suggestions and assume that a human user will assess the verification output before assigning a true/false label.